BuzzFeedNews/2020-06-leso-1033-transfers-since-ferguson/README.md

 ### Analysis

-The [`1033-transfers-post-ferguson.ipynb`](notebooks/1033-transfers-post-ferguson.ipynb) takes the CSV data and analyzes all transfers where the `Ship Date` is after August 25, 2014, which was the end of the protests in Ferguson, MO.
+The [`1033-transfers-post-ferguson.ipynb`](notebooks/1033-transfers-post-ferguson.ipynb) takes the CSV data and analyzes all transfers where the `Ship Date` is after August 25, 2014, which marked the end of the first wave of protests in Ferguson.
 It walks through a few different pieces of analysis, including:

 - Loading the data
 - Filtering for transfers post August 25, 2014
 - Totaling the transfers
-- Going through analysis of items in support of the story
+- Highlighting categories of items mentioned in the story

 ## Licensing